cxcloud/core-services/README.md

 A collection of ready made core services to work with 3rd Party and Partner services & networks.
 This is a monorepo and the packages living inside `packages` directory are published separately.

-An example of implementation can be found in [CX API Demo](https://github.com/cxcloud/demo-api).

 ### Included Bundles

 - Commerce (Powered by [CommerceTools](https://commercetools.com)) `@cxcloud/commerce`